Proserpine

 Proserpine has a typical household mix, with a higher-than-average median household size

-Family households account for 72.5% of all households, including 29.1% couples with children, 32.7% couples without children, and 10.0% single parent families.
-Non-family households constitute the remaining 27.5%, with lone person households at 25.2% and group households comprising 2.4%.
-The median household size is 2.5 people, larger than the Rest of Qld average of 2.4.
+Family households constitute 72.5% of all households, including 29.1% couples with children, 32.7% couples without children, and 10.0% single parent families.
+Non-family households comprise the remaining 27.5%, with lone person households at 25.2% and group households comprising 2.4%.
+The median household size is 2.5 people, which is larger than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households